 Bain's Behavioral Interview: The 45-Minute, 8-Question Format (2026)

-Bain has done something neither McKinsey nor BCG has: it pulled fit out of the case interview entirely.
-In the current format, behavioral assessment is a standalone 45-minute interview with its own interviewer, its own script, and its own scorecard, scored in its own right and weighted heavily in the hiring decision.
+Bain appears to be doing something neither McKinsey nor BCG has: pulling fit out of the case interview in a growing number of offices.
+Candidates across offices consistently describe a standalone behavioral interview of roughly 45 minutes with its own interviewer, its own script, and its own evaluation, carrying real weight alongside the case interviews in the hiring decision.
+Bain does not publish the format, and it is not universal: some offices still ask brief behavioral questions around cases, and others run case-based rounds only.
+Your invitation and recruiter are the authority for your own process.
 Candidates who treat it as a warm-up chat are making a structural mistake.
 This guide covers the 2026 format, the eight questions, and how to prepare for the one element most candidates have never faced: forward-looking questions.
+(If you have not yet cleared Bain's online screening stage, start with our Bain SOVA test guide.)

 The Format